movementkitchen/website/src/pages/movement-coaching/index.md

 You might be able to share the sessions with a friend who has a similar problem.
 Please get in touch to find out more.

-The sessions are held in my home studio in Hackney, East London or at your home.
-I currently offer one-to-ones in North, Central and East London, with travel expenses added to the price.
+The sessions are held in my home studio in North London N16 or at your home.
+I currently offer one-to-ones in North, East and Central London, with travel expenses added to the price.

 To book mail [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk)